Health Monitor Troubleshooting

 - Reasons a Server Can Be Marked Down

 General Health Monitor Trivia

-- SNAT IP: If a SNAT IP is configured for a virtual service, the active SE will send monitors from the SNAT IP address.
+- SNAT IP — If a SNAT IP is configured for a virtual service (refer to this article, the active SE will send monitors from the SNAT IP address.
 If a SNAT IP is not configured (which is the norm), the active SE initiates monitors from its interface IP.
 The standby SE will always send monitors from its interface IP.

 - The server ports a virtual service targets will necessarily have been defined.

 - If active monitoring is desired, but no monitor ports are explicitly defined, Avi Vantage can and will infer them from the defined server ports (on a per-server basis).

 - Port Translation Disabled ‐ On the other hand, if port translation is disabled, then:

 - Avi Vantage makes no assumptions on which server ports should be actively monitored.

 - Therefore, in this case, if active health monitoring is desired, one must add a health monitor for each port on the servers needing to be monitored.

 Verifying the results of health monitors is not always straightforward.
 Avi Vantage does not include health monitors when recording logs for client traffic for a virtual service.
 The following are the number of methods for inspecting the results received by active health monitors.